-Ishqbaaz: Finally, Niti Taylor Enters The Show As Mannat; It’s Ishqbaaz Fans Vs Niti Taylor Fans!
+Ishqbaaz: Finally, Niti Taylor Enters The Show As Mannat; Ishqbaaz Fans & Niti Fans Warn Each Other!

 Fans’ Reaction On Niti’s Entry

 Although there has been no trolling, Niti and Ishqbaaz/Surbhi fans are seen warning each other on social media to not troll their favourites!
-Some of them are angry at the makers as there was no proper promo of Niti's entry.
+Some of them are angry at the makers as there was no proper promo for Niti's entry.
 Check out a few tweets!

 Hustle & Thrive